wujy28/tp/docs/DeveloperGuide.md

        Expected: Patient list is cleared again.
 Details of success of command is shown in the system message.
 UI is updated to display an empty patient list.

-### Saving data

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-2. Saving Assigned Department to Storage

-### Explanation:

-**Storage**: Storage classes are to save the details of the patients upon exiting the app.
-While the basic attributes of the patients like IC_NUMBER,
-Gender and all were being saved, complicated attributes like Assigned Department were not.

-**Assigned Department**: The patient will be assigned to a department when being admitted.

-**Enhancement**: Made changes to the storage and RecordBuilder classes and the tests to ensure the department assigned is saved as well.

-1. _{ more test cases …​ }_

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Planned Enhancements**